 ECA seeks to minimise any negative environmental impact from the conference.
 We therefore encourage successful presenters to avoid the use of single-use plastics or unnecessary printed material—any handouts can be pre-loaded onto the conference website, app or USB.

 Applicants must confirm that their paper is free of commercial interest and declare if they are a commercial enterprise.
 Any paper that is selling or promoting a particular product or commercial service will not be accepted.

 Successful candidates must agree to the following terms and conditions:

 In keeping with ECA’s drive to improve environmental sustainability, all abstracts must be submitted online.

 Step 1: Read all instructions carefully.

-Step 2: Write an abstract—no more than 300 words—related to your preferred sub-theme.
+Step 2: Write an abstract (no more than 300 words) related to the preferred sub-theme.

-Step 3: Ensure that your abstract addresses the selection criteria.
+Step 3: Ensure the abstract addresses the selection criteria.